Australia–Asia debating: Speeches

 Each team comprises three members, each of whom is named according to their team and speaking position within his or her team.

 Each of the six speakers (three affirmative and three negative) speak in succession, beginning with the first affirmative speaker.
 The speaking order is therefore as follows:

 first affirmative, first negative, second affirmative, second negative, third affirmative, and finally third negative.

-At the National Schools Debating Championships (NSDC), fourth (reply) speakers are also commonplace.
+At the National Schools Debating Championship (NSDC) and Australasian Intervarsity Debating Championships (Australs), fourth (reply) speakers are also commonplace.
 They speak for four minutes, with the negative reply speaker going first; a reply speaker must also be the team's first or second speaker.
 Points of information cannot be offered at reply.

 Each speaker has a set speaking time according to the rules agreed to by both teams.
 In formal debate contexts, such as school debating competitions in Australia, the speaking time is proportional to the school Year Level division that a team is competing in.
 For example, Year 6 debaters may have a speaking time of ~3 minutes, while Year 11 and 12 debaters usually speak for 8 minutes.
 There is no universally adopted speaking time.

 The adjudicator will usually ring a bell one or two minutes before the speaker's time expires as a first warning (such as at 6 minutes in an eight-minute speech).
 A second warning is then given at the end of the allotted time, signalling that the debater ought to conclude as soon as possible (in many Australian schools, failure to conclude at this point will cause the speaker to lose points).
 Sometimes the second warning will be a double bell so as to distinguish between the first and second warnings.
 Some competition rules specify that a speaker must complete his or her speech within 30 seconds either side of the final bell, the warning bell acting only as a warning and not as an indicator that a speaker must stop speaking.

 Short interjections which can be questions, comments, or statements are called Points of Information.
 They are allowed between the first minute and the sixth minute of the speech, but the points of information are not allowed during the reply speech.
 When a team is delivering speech, the other team can do the point of information by standing up and exclaiming a short interjection.
 The speaker can decide to accept or reject it.
 If it is accepted, the point of information can be said.
 Otherwise, the person making the points of information must sit down.
+Not all competitions include Points of Information, such as the Debating Association of Victoria's Schools competition.